Frequently Asked Questions for Freshman Applicants

 A: Initial notification of estimated academic scholarships is typically mailed

-within three weeks of an admissions
+within three weeks of an admissions decision.

 Q: When should I fill out the FAFSA?

 A: The Free Application for Federal Student Aid (FAFSA) should be submitted between

 January 1 and February 15 for priority funding.
 The deadline is March 1.
 You may

-opportunities.
 SU’s Title IV code is 002091.

 Q: When will I find out if I received financial aid?

 A: Formal notification of financial aid packages typically occurs by mid-March

 for fall admission.
 Subsequent awards may occur after March 15 when any additional

 begins in late summer for spring admission.